Thinking about becoming self-employed Part 2: Taxes, taxes, taxes

 For example, missing the income tax deadline by more than 2 weeks can result in fines of 0.25% of your outstanding tax for each starting month, or a minimum of 25 Euros – which can easily add up to quite a substantial amount.

 The deadline for handing in your income tax return usually is the 31st of July of the following year.
-So if you want to submit your tax return for 2021, you have to hand in your documents by the 31st of July 2022.

 Do I need an accountant?